dustinpfister/blog_posts/_posts/threejs-wireframe.md

 ## 1 - Basic wire frame example as well as canvas texture powered custom wire frame

+In this section I will be going over some helper methods that create cubes that make use of materials that are in wireframe mode, or create a wireframe like effect.

 ### 1.1 - A create basic write cube helper

+Here I have a basic create wire cube helper method.
+This helper returns a new mesh that uses a simple box geometry and a basic material that is in wire frame mode.
+To set a basic material in write frame mode I just need to set the wire frame property to true when  passing an options object to the Mesh Basic Material constructor.

 ```js
 // create a basic write frame cube